 We examine when having a busy director on the board is harmful to shareholders and when it is beneficial.
-Our model identifies two key determinants of the costs and benefits of busy directors: following the firm than when there were a dozen analysts following the firm.

-whether directors regard their effort choices as strategic substitutes or complements and whether busy directors experience positive or negative synergies across firms.
+Our model identifies two key determinants of the costs and benefits of busy directors: whether directors regard their effort choices as strategic substitutes or complements and whether busy directors experience positive or negative synergies across firms.
 The interplay between these two factors can give rise to seemingly counterintuitive results that challenge the received wisdom that busy directors are harmful.
-Shareholders may benefit if an attention shock forces a busy director to monitor another firm more closely for two reasons: either there are positive cross-firm monitoring synergies and the shocked director becomes more effective at monitoring non-shocked firms as well; or, in the case of negative synergies, less attention by the busy director may trigger overcompensating reactions by the other directors due to strategic substitutability.
+Shareholders may benefit if an attention shock causes a busy director to monitor another firm more closely, for two reasons: either there are positive cross-firm monitoring synergies and the shocked director becomes more effective at monitoring non-shocked firms as well; or, in the case of negative synergies, less attention by the busy director may trigger overcompensating reactions by the other directors due to strategic substitutability.